awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.Snapshots.md

    Choosing to retain the automated backups can help protect you against accidental deletion of data\.
 Amazon RDS also saves the database instance properties along with each automated backup to make it easy to recover\.
 Using this option lets you can restore a deleted database instance to a specified point in time within the backup retention period even after deleting it\.
 Automated backups are automatically deleted at the end of the specified backup window, just as they are for an active database instance\.

    You can also use previous snapshots to recover the database, and any snapshots that you have taken remain available\.
-For information about automated backups, see [Working With Backups](USER_WorkingWithAutomatedBackups.md)\.
+For information about automated backups, see [Working with backups](USER_WorkingWithAutomatedBackups.md)\.

 1. Disable foreign key constraints, if applicable\.